The-One-N-Only/AST2OOP/README.md

     - `LibaryItem` is a parent class that......
 This has the attributes......
 It has the functions... that do......
 # Child Classes
 * `Book`
-    - This does.... this inherts... etc
+    - This does.... this inherts...
+How is this inheritence / poly????? etc
 * `Magazine`
     - ...
 * `DVD`